Wake Forest Career 1983-1993

 The Volunteer Service Corps (VSC), 1989: the VSC was formally created in in 1989 as a project of the Chaplain’s office.
 Inspired by student interest, and funded through an alumni bequest, Ed worked with alumnus Henry Cooper (’54) and with a group of students, including Libbey Bell, Matt Rubello, Mary Beth Torbett and others, to create the VSC.
 The organization was designed to provide the structure and opportunities for service that would encourage participation among students, faculty, and staff at Wake Forest.

 Ed introduced the Volunteer Service Corp at the Wake Forest Faculty Meeting on September 11, 1989.
-Here is the text from the meeting agenda: “Volunteer Service Corps is in the process of being formed!
+Here is the text Ed wrote for the meeting agenda: “Volunteer Service Corps is in the process of being formed!
 This organization is not limited to students.
 This organization does not have regular meetings, but regular opportunities — Habitat for Humanity, work with those on the [WF] staff to enhance their literacy skills, soup kitchen, food bank — [Come] 5 to 6pm Wednesday, East Lounge, this Wednesday.”

 Holocaust Memorial Service 1993: At the service held on April 15, 1993, Ed offered this Benediction prayer, “Depart from this place in full remembrance of death and life.
 Depart with God’s mark of Holocaust on each of you and me.
 May Almighty God continue to love and bless us, survivors of our own win.
 May God forgive but never forget any of God’s children until the Messiah comes.
 Shalom, my friends, Shalom.